nsikan-na/portfolio/README.md

 - Separated page based on components causing related html,css,js to be in the same area.

 - Made site responsive on different devices.
 (Focused on mobile first.)

-## To Do:

-- Make email form work.

-- Build more projects.

-- Improve responsiveness